Tour Destination : Delhi, Agra, Fatehpur Sikri, Jaipur, Pushkar, Ranakpur, Udaipur

 After breakfast, we drive to Jaipur, stopping at deserted Capital City of Fatehpur Sikri.
 This abandoned capital of the Mughals is a perfectly preserved city at the height of the empire’s splendour.
 The city divided into religious and secular parts has interesting well-sculpted buildings.
 From here we continue our ride to Jaipur.

-Morning we visit Amber Fort, the former capital of the royal Jaipur.
+Later, we visit Amber Fort, the former capital of the royal Jaipur’s.
 Few fail to be moved by the dramatic Rajput grandeur of this hilltop fortress-palace 11 km north of Jaipur.
 Set on the dry wrinkled Aravali Hills, and surrounded by fortified battlements, the palace straddles two sepia-hued tundra hills overlooking Maota Lake, and its sprawling crenellated walls lattice the surrounding hills.

-We will ride up to this hilltop palace on a caparisoned, painted elephant, passing through the ancient main gate where Maharajas of Jaipur have entered for four hundred years.
+We will ride up to this hilltop palace on a Jeep.
 Our guide will elaborate on the history of this architectural masterpiece with its mirror-studded alcoves, dazzling mosaics and water-cooled swings that delight today’s visitors as they did their former royal residents.

 Later in the afternoon, we proceed on a tour Of the City Palace & Observatory.
 The City Palace in the heart of the old city is a blend of Rajasthani and Mughal architecture.
 The palace lies in the heart of the city and occupies the whole central grid.
 The fortified wall has seven gates and was built for protection from invading armies and animals that lived in jungles, which surrounded the wall that time.
 Next, we visit the Solar Observatory - an astronomical treasure house, with solar device that give accurate predictions till date.